netscaler/netscaler-k8s-ingress-controller/multicluster/README.md

 ## Deploy Citrix Multi-cluster ingress and load balancing solution

-**Prerequisites**
+### Prerequisites**

 -  You should configure GSLB sites on the Citrix ADC which acts as the GSLB device.
 -  Features like content switching and SSL should be enabled in the GSLB device
 -  For static proximity, the location database has to be applied externally

 Perform the following steps to deploy the Citrix global load balancing solution for geographically distributed Kubernetes clusters.

 1. Create the RBAC permissions required to deploy the GSLB controller using the [gslb-rbac.yaml](https://github.com/citrix/citrix-k8s-ingress-controller/blob/master/multicluster/Manifest/gslb-rbac.yaml) file.

         kubectl apply -f gslb-rbac.yaml

 2. Create the secrets required for the GSLB controller to connect to GSLB devices and push the configuration from the GSLB controller.

+        kubectl create secret generic secret-1 --from-literal=username=<username for gslb device1> --from-literal=password=<password for gslb device1>
-        kubectl create secret generic secret1 --from-literal=username=<username> --from-literal=password=<password>
+        kubectl create secret generic secret-2 --from-literal=username=<username for gslb device2> --from-literal=password=<password for gslb device2>

      **Note:** These secrets are used in the GSLB controller YAML file for the respective sites.
 The `username` and `password` in the command specifies the user name and password of the Citrix GSLB ADC.

 3. Download the GSLB controller YAML file [gslb-controller.yaml](https://github.com/citrix/citrix-k8s-ingress-controller/blob/master/multicluster/Manifest/gslb-controller.yaml).

 4. Edit the GSLB controller YAML file and update the following values as per the requirements of each cluster.

     -  LOCAL_REGION and LOCAL_CLUSTER: Specify the region and cluster name where this controller is deployed.
     -  SITENAMES: Provide site names separated by commas and the configuration should be the same as the site configured on GSLB devices.
     -  IP address, region, user name, and password for each site should start with the corresponding site name.
     For example: For site1 in `SITENAMES`, fields should be `site1_ip`, `site1_region`, `site1_username`, and `site1_password`.
     -  argument section in the specification should include `--config-interface` and    `gslb-endpoint`.

      The following is a snippet of the YAML file for deploying the GSLB controller.

         env:
          - name: "LOCAL_REGION"